patricklx/iot4i-example-demo-app/README.md

 # Connect the app to IBM IoT for Insurance service

-The application can be connected to the IoT for Insurance service using different options as explained below:
-- Bind the IoT for insurance service to the app then restart the app.
+provide an environmental variable in Bluemix called **uri** which is the same as the one found in the IBM IoT for insurance service console, then restage the app.
-- Manually enter the service credentials in the node settings using node-red editor.

 # Flow used